-- Year One: Candidates must normally achieve an aggregate mark of at least 70.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
+Year One: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
 No more than 15 ECTS may be earned as compensated passes per credit level during the programme.

-Candidates who do not meet this requirement but meet the progression requirements for MSci Geology will be transferred onto that degree scheme. - Year Two: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
+Year Two: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
+No more than 15 ECTS may be earned as compensated passes per mdule credit level during the programme.

+Additionally, for progression on the MSci, candidates must normally achieve an aggregate mark of at least 60.00%, weighted across years 1 and 2.

+Year Three: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, must have earned at least 60 ECTS credits for the year, and must have earned at least 45 credits at level 6 or higher.
 No more than 15 ECTS may be earned as compensated passes per credit level during the programme.

-Candidates must also perform at a high level (normally at least 70%) in term 1 modules in year two, as adjudicated by the examination board or a sub-board designated by the examination board for this purpose.
-Candidates who do not meet this additional requirement will be transferred onto the MSci Geology degree scheme. - Year Three: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, must have earned at least 60 ECTS credits for the year, and must have earned at least 45 credits at level 6 or higher.
-No more than 15 ECTS may be earned as compensated passes per credit level during the programme. - Year Four: Candidates must achieve an aggregate mark of at least 50.00% for the year, must pass all core modules, must have earned at least 60 ECTS credits for the year, and must have earned at least 60 credits at level 7.
-No more than 15 ECTS may be earned as compensated passes per credit level during the programme. - The pass mark for modules at levels 4, 5 and 6 is 40.00%, and at level 7 is 50.00%. - At the discretion of the Board of Examiners, compensated passes may be awarded in non-core modules at levels 4, 5 and 6 that have been awarded 30.00% or higher, and in non-core modules at level 7 that have been awarded 40.00% or higher.
+Year Four: Candidates must achieve an aggregate mark of at least 50.00% for the year, must pass all core modules, must have earned at least 60 ECTS credits for the year, and must have earned at least 60 credits at level 7.
+No more than 15 ECTS may be earned as compensated passes per moule credit level during the programme.

+- The pass mark for modules at levels 4, 5 and 6 is 40.00%, and at level 7 is 50.00%. - At the discretion of the Board of Examiners, compensated passes may be awarded in non-core modules at levels 4, 5 and 6 that have been awarded 30.00% or higher, and in non-core modules at level 7 that have been awarded 40.00% or higher.
 Compensated passes are not allowed in core modules.
-Marks for modules awarded a compensated pass are included in year and programme overall weighted marks. - A single compulsory I-Explore co-curricular module must be taken, and subsequently passed or awarded a compensated fail, but will not be included in calculating the aggregate mark for the year.
-If optional additional co-curricular modules are taken for credit, then their marks will be included in calculating the aggregate mark for the year. - The marks for both level-6 and level-7 modules are included in calculating aggregate marks in year 3 and in year 4.
+Marks for modules awarded a compensated pass are included in year aggregate marks. - A single compulsory I-Explore co-curricular module must be taken, and subsequently passed or awarded a compensated fail, but will not be included in calculating the aggregate mark for the year.
+If optional additional co-curricular modules are taken for credit, then their marks will be included in calculating the aggregate mark for the year. - The marks for both level-6 and level-7 modules are included in calculating aggregate marks in both years 3 and 4.